graphia-app/graphia-app.github.io/guide/section4/1_loading_numerical.md

 ## Data Selection

 ![]({{ site.baseurl }}/guide/assets/s4-2.png)
-_Data selection page with a numerical frame selected highlighted in blue and transpose option framed in red._
+<div class="caption">Data selection page with a numerical frame selected highlighted in blue and transpose option framed in red.</div>

 The Data Selection page contains a number of options to adjust the graph output from the file.
 Graphia automatically detects where the numerical data begins, i.e. the data frame (highlighted) from the input file.
 You can click on cells to add or remove rows and columns from the analysis if the data frame has not been selected as desired.